Program: B.A., Public Sector Management

 Admission to the Program

-To be admitted to the program, students must have completed 60 transferable semester units (90 quarter units) with a 2.0 grade point average or better; be in good standing at the last college or university attended in a regular session; and have completed the CSU General Education Writing, Mathematics, Critical Thinking and Speech Communication courses with a “C” or better in each course.
+To be admitted to the program, students must have completed 60 transferable semester units (90 quarter units) with a 2.0 GPA or better; be in good standing at the last college or university attended in a regular session; and have completed the CSU General Education Oral Communication, Written Communication, Critical Thinking and Mathematics/Quantitative Reasoning courses with a grade of “C-” or better in each course.
 The academic lead for the Public Sector Management program will evaluate and approve students prior to formal admission to the program.

 1. Required Courses and Electives (60 units)